-Brussels sprouts and carrots are roasted with maple syrup and grainy mustard to create a sweet and salty glaze.
-This healthy fall recipe is the perfect side dish at your holiday table or any time of year.
+Roasted brussels sprouts and carrots with maple syrup and mustard glaze is a healthy fall recipe.
+It's the perfect side dish at your holiday table or any time of year.

 Brussels sprouts.
 Do you like them?
 I thought I hated them pretty much my whole life until...I had them roasted.
 Brussels sprouts, in my mind, were mushy little blobs that disintegrated in my mouth and tasted like old socks.
 That's because that's all I'd ever had.
 Brussels sprouts out of the freezer section, steamed to death and then plopped on my plate.
 Yeah, I still hate that kind.
 But maple and mustard glazed roasted Brussels sprouts?
 I can get behind that.